How to Create a Product Catalog Knowledge Base for AI Queries

 What This Integration Does

 Product data lives in structured rows: SKU, name, description, price, attributes.
-That structure is brilliant for ERPs and terrible for the kind of fuzzy questions humans ask, like "what's the cheapest waterproof option that ships from our Sydney warehouse?".
-This workflow takes your catalog out of its structured form and indexes it into a Knowledge collection so any workflow or AI Agent can answer those questions in plain English.
+That structure is brilliant for stores and terrible for the kind of fuzzy questions humans ask, like "what's the cheapest waterproof option that ships from our Sydney warehouse?".
+This Spojit workflow takes your catalog out of its structured form and embeds it into a Knowledge collection so any workflow can query it in plain English.

-The pipeline reads catalog rows from your store or a CSV export, transforms each row into a natural-language document with consistent structure, and embeds the lot into a Knowledge collection.
+The pipeline reads catalog rows from your store or a CSV export, transforms each row into a natural-language document with consistent structure, and embeds the lot into a persistent Knowledge collection using the Knowledge node in embed mode.
 A scheduled re-index keeps the collection fresh as prices and stock change.
-Once indexed, the collection is a first-class tool the AI Agent can call during chat or workflow execution.
+Once embedded, the collection is workspace-scoped, so any workflow in the workspace can run a Knowledge query node against it during execution.

 Prerequisites